Roedean: Roedean School

-The village is known for its independent school, Roedean.
+The village is known for its independent school, Roedean School.

 White Lodge

 White Lodge, The Cliff, is an atypically small house by Sir Edwin Lutyens, built for Victoria Sackville.
 It was one of the architect's first commissions, and herringbone-style vertically laid floor tiles in the garden were in part laid by the architect himself.

 John Howard House

 John Howard House at the western end of Roedean Road (which today would be considered part of the mid-late 20th century East Brighton estate of Whitehawk) was opened in 1914 at the expense of Sir John Howard as a convalescent home for gentlewomen, but it was almost immediately requisitioned for use as an officers' hospital in World War I. In 1974 it became a home of the Royal Hospital and Home for Incurables, which is based in Putney and run on a voluntary basis.
 It is now the site of the Brighton Steiner School.